SWITZERLAND

 Palais des Nations

-The Palais des Nations, built to be the seat of the League of Nations, helps make Geneva the most important world centre for intergovernmental conferences.
+The Palais des Nations, built in the 1930s to be the seat of the League of Nations, helps make Geneva the most important world centre for intergovernmental conferences.

 Palais from Place de Nations .
 Place des Nations